A Comparative Study of Low-Dissipation Numerical Schemes for Hyperbolic Conservation Laws: Two-Dimensional Schemes

 \subsubsection{Two-Dimensional Second-Order HLL Scheme}

-As in the 1-D case, the resulting scheme \eref{3.3}--\eref{3.5a} is second-order accurate once the one-sided point values $\mU^\pm_{\jph,k}$ and $\mU^\pm_{j,\kph}$ employed to compute the numerical fluxes \eref{3.4}--\eref{3.5} are second order.
-To this end, we approximate $\mU^\pm_{\jph,k}$ and $\mU^\pm_{j,\kph}$ by
+As in the 1-D case, the resulting scheme \eref{3.3}--\eref{3.5} is second-order accurate once the one-sided point values $\mU^\pm_{\jph,k}$ and $\mU^\pm_{j,\kph}$ employed to compute the numerical fluxes \eref{3.4}--\eref{3.5} are second order.
+To this end, we approximate $\mU^\pm_{\jph,k}$ and $\mU^\pm_{j,\kph}$ by the generalized minmod reconstruction \cite{lie03,Nessyahu90,Sweby84} with $\theta=1.3$ in the $x$- and $y$- directions, respectively.